Ensemble Estimation of Information Divergence: Proof of Theorem (CLT)

-For the weighted ensemble estimator, we wish to know the asymptotic distribution of $\sqrt{N_{2}}\left(\tilde{\mathbf{G}}_{w}-\bE\left[\tilde{\mathbf{G}}_{w}\right]\right)$ where $\tilde{\mathbf{G}}_{w}=\sum_{l\in\bar{l}}w(l)\tilde{\mathbf{G}}_{h(l)}$.
-We have that The second term again converges in distribution to a Gaussian random variable by the central limit theorem.
-The mean and variance are, respectively, zero and The first term is equal to where $o_{P}(1)$ denotes convergence to zero in probability.
+where $o_{P}(1)$ denotes convergence to zero in probability.
 In the last step, we used the fact that if two random variables converge in probability to constants, then their linear combination converges in probability to the linear combination of the constants.
 Combining this result with Slutsky's theorem completes the proof.